 The processor unit comes in four versions, adaptable to increasing levels of complexity:

-Multi board version are supplied with a basic set of boards that include: the system CPU (with 80286 processor and 80287 mathematical co-processor), user memory and the workstation interface.
+Multi-board version is supplied with a basic set of boards that include: the system CPU (with 80286 processor and 80287 mathematical co-processor), user memory and the workstation interface.
 The basic configuration also includes a standard RS 232 serial line.
 Standard with the Osai 8610 and 8650 GP is a second RS 232 serial line or a current loop.

 Pennine Automation specialises in the supply of refurbished Allen-Bradley 7300, 8200, 8400, 8605, 8610, 8650 and OSAI A-B 8600 control spares.